Rules for Tournaments

 Each contestant agrees to submit, by his or her signature on the official tournament entry form, to a polygraph examination and abide by its conclusion.
 Failure to pass the examination will result in disqualification.
 Polygraphs will be used at TBF’s sole discretion and the determination of the meaning of the results will be made solely by TBF.

-Any participant in a TBF of SC tournament must have a minimum of $300.000.00 in boat liability insurance in their name on board with them and be able to present it to the Tournament Director during any random checks.
+Any participant in a TBF of SC tournament must have a reasonable amount in boat liability insurance in their name on board with them and be able to present it to the Tournament Director during any random checks.

 A) Boaters and Co-Anglers are to meet in the parking area of the ramp before the launch of the partners boat or at a pre-arranged location.
 Co-Anglers should help their boater partner in any way possible the morning of the tournament.